Alice-Rez/Not-to-forget/README.md

 # Not to forget

 Simple React to-do app.
-In progress, adding new features, making code better (as I learn more about React).
+Work in progress, adding new features, making code better (as I learn more about React).

 ## Setup